-I specialize in family photography as well as supporting families through the birth of their child, through photographing and printing images of this time to treasure forever.
+I specialize in family portrait photography, photographing and printing images of cherished moments in their lives to treasure forever.
 Through my own experience of mothering four children, I know just how important it is to capture images of your growing family, and to have those images printed for everyone to enjoy for decades to come, and not get lost in the sea of "to do" lists.

-I’m a birth photographer and mother of four beautiful children and a wife of my best friend, Sam.
+I’m a Portrait photographer and mother of four beautiful children and a wife of my best friend, Sam.

 FAQ: What if I don’t want another person in the delivery room?